ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/Indexes/indexing-linq-extensions.markdown

 {PANEL:**Parsing numbers**}

-String values can be safely parsed to `int`, `long`, `decimal` and `double` using appropriate methods:
+String values can be safely parsed to `int`, `long`, `decimal` and `double` using the appropriate methods:

 - ParseInt,
 - ParseLong,
 - ParseDecimal,
 - ParseDouble

-There are two overrides for each method, first one returning default value in case of parsing failure, second one accepting value that should be returned when failure occurs.
+There are two overrides for each method: The first one returns the default value in case of parsing failure.
+The second one accepts the value that should be returned when failure occurs.

 {CODE-TABS}
 {CODE-TAB:csharp:Index indexes_3@Indexes/IndexingLinqExtensions.cs /}